 - Before starting your machine, make sure it is in proper condition (tool is clean, no loose screws or bolts, etc.).
 Don’t forget to check the fuel level and refill if low.

 - When using a trimmer, make sure your weight is evenly distributed on both feet, on solid ground, with both hands firmly holding the machine’s handles.

 - Following each trimming job, use a dry, clean brush to clear your trimmer of any remaining grass clippings and dirt.

 - Always allow plenty of time for your string trimmer to cool down before storing it in a dry place.
 If you are storing it for a long period of time, be sure to empty the machine of all fuel.

 Other Helpful Tips

-Check to see what direction your string trimmer is rotating.
-For example, if the strings in your trimmer rotate counter clockwise, that means that it cuts to the right and any chopped material and debris will come out of the left side of the trimmer.
-To prevent this material from building up in your cutting path, keep your body towards the cutting side.
+Check to see in what direction your string trimmer is rotating.
+For example, if the strings in your trimmer rotate counterclockwise, that means that it cuts to the right and any chopped material and debris will come out of the left side of the trimmer.
+To prevent this material from building up in your cutting path, keep your body toward the cutting side.

 You’ll also want to learn how to:

 - Use the type of line feed system on your trimmer.
 Bump feeds offer simple, hands-free operation, requiring just a tap of the trimmer to release additional line at full throttle.
 A fixed line system is easy to refill with line, with no winding required – just simply install pre-cut line as needed.